awslabs/amazon-timestream-tools/tools/multithreaded-writer/README.md

 # Amazon Timestream multithreaded Java writer

 This is a collection of sample Java applications which shows how to use multiple threads to write records to Timestream.
-While writing the records, the writer generates a dozen of metrics, which you can monitor for operational purposes.
+While writing the records, the writer generates a dozen metrics, which you can monitor for operational purposes.

 ## Sample Applications